PoTo: A Hybrid Andersen's Points-to Analysis for Python: Threats to Validity

 \section{Threats to Validity}

-\Secref{sec:rq3} discusses correctness comparison that depends on limited samples out of thousands of mismatches.
+Section~\ref{sec:rq3} discusses correctness comparison that depends on limited samples out of thousands of mismatches.
 To mitigate this, we collect all 18 mismatches against DL-DY, plus 10 samples per packages for all packages across 3 other techniques, resulting in total of 300 hand-labeled examples with broad coverage.

 The analysis relies on unit tests for entry points, thus presuming the existence of test suites and good test coverage of the test suites.
 To increase coverage, we added custom entry-points for 5 of the packages; notably, coverage remains robust even for those large packages where we used only the existing test suites.